ArturoDent/jump-and-select/README.md

 ## TODO

 [  ] - Explore allowing input via 'paste' as well.
-[  ] - Consider adding a setting to make queries be interpreted as regex's in keybindings.
+[ X ] - Consider adding a setting to make queries be interpreted as regex's in keybindings.
 [  ] - Consider cancelling multiMode if change editor.
 [  ] - Should there be a notification for no match on a query?
 [  ] - Add a kbWhere option for  no matches in remaining children?